-- select students to answer the question already before the VC starts! - afterwards, all students have a chance to comment / ask questions d) Open Discussion (19')
+- select students to answer the question already before the VC starts! - To prepare your students you can use the information given in Scenarios for Discussion of Measurements, p.
+14 ff.

+4. Open Discussion (19')

 After the specific discussion of the measurement, the discussion can expand to more open and general questions.